 Stability balls, used creatively, really can add a whole new dimension to your pole workouts.
 I LOVE them for progressions as well as for adding stability challenges to off the pole exercises.
 Have fun and keep me posted if you try any of these!

 If you enjoyed these stability ball progressions, you’ll LOVE my progressive online strength programmes for pole dancers, including ‘Pole Proof Shoulders’, ‘No Kick Invert’, ‘Shoulder Mount’ and ‘Strength and Stretch for Splits’ – all provided on the Pole PT app with weekly workout schedules, new workouts each week and accountability to keep you on track!

-And if you REALLY wanna nerd out on pole dance – the biomechanics, the progressions, the science – check out my book Strength and Conditioning for Pole – over 450 pages of pure pole geeking awaits!
+And if you REALLY wanna nerd out on the sports science of training for pole – check out my book Strength and Conditioning for Pole – over 450 pages of pure pole geeking awaits!